 Slavery is such an atrocious debasement of human nature, that its very extirpation, if not performed with solicitous care, may sometimes open a source of serious evils.

 Stephens further explained his reasoning and that of the Confederacy in writing their new constitution and breaking away from the United States.
-He was convinced that their particular principles and way of life would eventually lead to triumph as a great society without need of the former Union or other countries as long as the Southern people stayed true to their values.
+He was convinced that their specific principles and way of life would eventually lead to triumph as a great society without need of the former Union or other countries as long as the Southern people stayed true to their values.
 He desperately wanted peace.
 Even at this late date, he hoped that the American government would just let them go without bloody conflict.
 He was quite optimistic that this might happen, partly because seven Southern states had already seceded in recent weeks without violence.
 He thought that the Republicans of the North were hypocritical because while they would not allow new slave territory to be established they would also not give up the slave-based income and related taxes that their state governments had been receiving for generations.

 This longer excerpt from Stephens’ “Cornerstone Speech” provides further key details and context regarding the quotes included above: